lookee/Reversi42/src/Board/README.md

 ## Overview

 The Board module implements a clean Model-View-Controller architecture with **pluggable views**.
-As of v3.1.0, multiple view implementations are supported without changing game logic.
+As of v5.0.0, the primary interface is web-based, with headless mode for tournaments.

 ## Components